-- Launched in 2019 to provide surge support for peacebuilding programme design, monitoring and evaluation, the roster initially comprises ten experts and is managed for PBSO by UNOPS. - Experts from the Programme Support Team roster are deployed to provide additional capacities for RCs and UN Country Teams when designing and implementing PBF projects. - The roster was created to meet increasing programming demand and equip PBF with flexible expertise in peacebuilding priority areas such as gender; women, peace and security; youth, peace and security; preventing violent extremism; reintegration; human rights; and climate security.
+- roster initially comprises ten experts and is managed for PBSO by UNOPS. - Country Teams when designing and implementing PBF projects. - violent extremism; reintegration; human rights; and climate security.

 AUDIT

 The Office of the Internal Oversight Services conducted an audit of the PBF for the time period January 2017 to December 2018.
 The audit assessed the effectiveness of the programming and operational management of the PBF by PBSO and confirmed the sound management of the Fund.